 Federal Reserve Will Continue Supporting The Economy Despite Surging Prices

-The Federal Reserve will continue to support the economy despite a sharp jump in consumer prices.
+The Federal Reserve will continue pumping money into the economy despite a sharp jump in consumer prices.

-The central bank said Wednesday it would leave interest rates near zero and maintain its aggressive program of bond purchases in hopes of encouraging a faster recovery from the pandemic recession.
+The central bank said Wednesday it would leave interest rates near zero and maintain its aggressive program of bond purchases in hopes of encouraging a faster rebound from the pandemic recession.

-"The Federal Reserve is committed to using its full range of tools to support the U.S. economy in this challenging time," the Fed said in a statement.
+"We at the Fed will do everything we can to support the economy for as long as it takes to complete the recovery," Fed chairman Jerome Powell told reporters Wednesday.

-Fed officials did raise their forecast for inflation this year, but the central bank continues to predict a return to more stable prices next year.
+Fed officials raised their forecast for inflation this year, but continued to predict a return to more stable prices next year.

+"We are also seeing upward pressure on prices from the rebound in spending as the economy continues to reopen," Powell said, adding that "bottleneck effects" from tangled supply chains have been "larger than anticipated."

+The Fed believes the spike in prices is likely to be temporary, though, as businesses race to catch up with surging demand from newly vaccinated consumers.

 The Labor Department, which uses a different measure of consumer prices, said last week inflation reached 5% for the 12-month period ending in May — the sharpest jump in nearly 13 years.